• Product

 Data Security

-Most public clouds offer advanced security features like granular permissions and access management, authentication, encryption, API keys, and virtual private clouds (VPC) to secure sensitive data.
+Most “public” clouds (that is, those maintained by a cloud-services provider such as Amazon Web Services or Microsoft Azure) offer advanced security features including granular permissions and access management, authentication, encryption, API keys, and virtual private clouds (VPC) to secure sensitive data.
 In addition, networked backups minimize the probability of data loss.

 Multiple Control Choices